 These sectors are only indicative of our current thinking and it is entirely possible that as our research progresses we might look at companies beyond these sectors.

-The fund would focus on companies in sectors where it expects a gradual shift in consumer demand from the unorganised players to the organised.
+The strategy would focus on companies in sectors where it expects a gradual shift in consumer demand from the unorganised players to the organised.
 The investment process would involve analysing multiple sectors and drawing up the list of factors which would be triggers for the migration of demand to the organised space.
 The key risk would be the time required for the transition to start playing out within the selected sectors.
 There might be stocks/sectors wherein the anticipated migration might take longer than the initially estimated time periods.
 Thus, it is suggested that investors take a longer time horizon view when investing in this particular theme.

 The portfolio is likely to have around 15-20 stocks in the PMS platform.
 The investor's assets will always remain in the investor's name with a SEBI registered custodian.
-While tracking and monitoring of investments will be active, there’s likely to be low turnover in the fund.
+While tracking and monitoring of investments will be active, there’s likely to be low turnover in the strategy.